 If you’ve made it to the end of this guide, you’re either fully convinced which of these dogs you should get, or even more confused as they are both so amazing!
 It also doesn’t make your decision easier that they’re quite similar dogs in many aspects, including their size and personality.

 So, when deciding between the Cavachon vs Cavapoo, there are a few things you should consider.
 First of all, the potential for shedding.
 As the Bichon Frise is a double-coated dog, the Cavachon may not be the best option for you if you struggle with severe dog allergies.
 Still, even the purebred Bichon Frise is considered low shed thanks to its fluffy, curly coat.
-However, there may be some shedding present.
+However, there may be some shedding present, depending on whether your pup has an undercoat or not.

 What’s more, in the Cavapoo vs Cavachon comparison, we learned that Cavapoos may be slightly more intelligent than Cavachons thanks to their Poodle heritage.
 Still, Cavachons are super eager to please their humans, which makes training them not as difficult, either.
 And lastly, the Cavapoo comes in two different sizes, Toy and Mini, whereas the Cavachon comes in just one size that corresponds to the larger Mini Cavapoo.